-Give the Gift of Easy Dressing Solutions.
-What can be a better gift than the gift of comfort?
+Give the gift of easy dressing solutions.
+What could be a better gift than the gift of comfort?
 If your senior loved one is at a nursing facility or a residential care facility, providing them with easy dressing solutions will make their life easier.
 If your aging parents are in a home care setting, adaptive clothing will be a great gift for them and their caregivers.
 Valentine’s Day is the day to show love and affection.
 What better way to show them you care?
-Adaptive Clothing includes open-back tops, side open pants or shirts with magnetic buttons that are great for those with arthritis.
+Adaptive Clothing includes open back tops, side open pants or shirts with magnetic buttons that are great for those with arthritis or wheelchair users.
 Easy dressing solutions save time and alleviate discomfort for the wearer as well as the caretaker.

 Help Them Spend Quality Time with Family & Friends

 Valentine’s Day can provide the perfect opportunity to have a get together for your family members, friends, and senior loved ones.
-Seniors feel a sense of isolation, boredom, and loneliness and all these effect their mental health.
-Seniors often feel isolated because their family members are busy with their routines.
-Elderly people have a completely different schedule due to their limited mobility or other health factors.
+Since they live alone or family is busy, often seniors feel a sense of isolation, boredom, and loneliness and all these effect their mental health.
 There are many ways to help prevent senior isolation and intimate gatherings are one of them.

 If you live far from your senior loved ones, make frequent contact with them leading up any occasion that may be coming up.
 If time difference is an issue, call them before you get to work or after you are done for the day.
 This Valentine’s Day, maybe you can catch a movie with them and provide some entertainment that will be fun for all of you.

 How About a Lesson in Technology?